Chicago Abdominoplasty FAQs

 What is an abdominoplasty?

-An abdominoplasty Chicago is a procedure that removes excess fat and skin, and in most cases restores weakened or separated muscles creating an
+An abdominoplasty is a procedure that removes excess fat and skin, and in most cases restores weakened or separated muscles creating an

 abdomen that is smoother and firmer.
 The most common causes of excessive skin and sagginess include: Pregnancy, Aging, Significant fluctuations in weight, Heredity and Prior surgery.
 An abdominoplasty generally takes between 3 to 4 hours of operative time.